 3. Lack of real-world transferability

 Fitness today doesn’t focus on real-world application.
 Many of the movements you see performed in gyms don’t transfer to everyday activities.
 They isolate muscles instead of recruiting the entire body.
-There’s nothing wrong with the occasional biceps curl (I love curls) or incline chest fly.
+There’s nothing wrong with the occasional bicep curl (I love curls) or incline chest fly.
 These exercises can be valuable additions to a muscle building program, but isolation movements can never be the foundation of your routine.

 This is exactly what you want.
 Compound exercises provide a greater stimulus for growth than machine or isolation training.
 I also firmly believe that the strength and power you gain from these exercises are more transferable to everyday activities.
-Train the body the way it was meant to be trained.
+Train the body the way it was meant to be trained and become a real-world superhero.

 4. Stuck in dogma

 “You can’t build muscle with bodyweight training.”

 “You have to bench press if you want to get a big chest.”

 “You have to eat protein every 2 hours if you want to build muscle.”

 Any of these statements sound familiar?
 Break free from restrictive patterns of thinking.
 See beyond the mindless propaganda and start being more open-minded.
 There’s more than one way to skin a cat.